open-mmlab/mmdetection/docs/en/tutorials/config.md

     drop_last=False,  # Whether to drop the last incomplete batch, if the dataset size is not divisible by the batch size sampler=dict(
         type='DefaultSampler',
-        shuffle=False),  # not shuffle the during validation and testing dataset=dict(
+        shuffle=False),  # not shuffle during validation and testing dataset=dict(
         type=dataset_type,
         data_root=data_root,